Hanging Out in Gustavia Town St. Barth

 St. Barts Factoid

-Restaurants in Gustavia St. Barth
+Restaurants in Gustavia St. Barts

 We had our own villa, of course, during our stay on St. Barth, so we enjoyed eating at home on the gorgeous patio of our villa, which overlooked a rough ocean beach.